tensorflow/tensorflow/g3doc/Dialects/LLVM.md

-In these operations, `<size>` must be a value of wrapped LLVM IR integer type, `<address>` must be a value of wrapped LLVM IR pointer type, and `<value>` must be a value of wrapped LLVM IR type that corresponds to the pointee type of `<address>`.
+In these operations, `<size>` must be a value of wrapped LLVM IR integer type, `<address>` must be a value of wrapped LLVM IR pointer type, and `<value>` must be a value of wrapped LLVM IR type that corresponds to the pointer type of `<address>`.

 The `index` operands are integer values whose semantics is identical to the